 The Trustees welcome applications directly from researchers at UK medical institutions or university departments concerned with:

-- Improving the quality of life of the elderly suffering from physical or psychological disorders.
+- Improving the quality of life of older people suffering from physical or psychological disorders.

 - The prevention of disease and disability in children.